jacobtani/regieme/README.md

 ### Regieme
 `Regieme` is our wedding website.
-It contains details for RSVP and wedding register as well as static info.
+It allows guests to view information about the wedding as well as RSVP and record gift contributions.

 ### Setup

 * Install all required gems: ```bundle install```